VolkovBos/jobboard_milestone3/README.md

 3. As a user, I want to be able to see which vacancies are available at the company, so I can apply to them
 4. As a user, I want to be able to apply to a open vacancy, so I can join the company
 5. As a user, I want to be able to see my application history, so I can know which applications are still ongoing
-6. As a user, I want to be able to change my profile information, so this is up to date
+6. As a user, I want to be able to see and change my profile information, so this is up to date
 7. As a user, I want to be able to change my password
 </details>
 <details>
 <summary>Administrator</summary>

-1. As the admin, I want to be able to see and do all the user stories of a logged in user so I can control the data and the environment
+1. As the admin, I want to be able to see and do all the user stories of a logged in user so I can perform regular actions.
-2. As the admin, I want to be able to have an overview of vacancies, applications and user in the environment
+2. As the admin, I want to be able to have an overview of vacancies, applications and user in the environment.
-3. As the admin, I want to be able to add vacancies so that they are available for website and candidate user
+3. As the admin, I want to be able to add, close, edit and delete vacancies so that I can controle the content available for website and candidate users.
-4. As the admin, I want to be able to close, edit and delete vacancies
-5. As the admin, I want to be able to add applications for candidates and vacancies so that they are available for the candidate user
+4. As the admin, I want to be able to add, close, edit and delete applications for candidates and vacancies that I can controle the content. available for website and candidate users
-6. As the admin, I want to be able to close, edit and delete applications
-7. As the admin, I want to be able to add users so that I can give candidates login credentials
+5. As the admin, I want to be able to add, deactivate, edit and delete users so that I can give candidates login credentials.
-8. As the admin, I want to be able to approve new registrations so no one can get access without permission/controle
+6. As the admin, I want to be able to approve new registrations so no one can get access without permission/controle.
-9. As the admin, I want to be able to delete user so that they cannot login anymore
-10. As the admin, I don't want other people to be able to use pages from where changes to the database can be made.
+7. As the admin, I don't want other profiles to be able to use pages from where important changes to the database can be made

 </details>